RicardoIT-Web/RicardoIT-Web/README.md

 I'm Ricardo.

 I have been learning and developing my skills as a Full Stack Software Developer for the past year.
 I have just finished my Diploma with Code Institute where I gained the amazing experience of building 5 portfolio Projects.
+The links to these projects are listed below.
+I am now focusing on learning and developing my skills further with React.
+I can't wait to show you my results soon.

-You can view these deployed projects by clicking the links below;
+5 Portfolio Projects

 1 - https://ricardoit-web.github.io/motorbikebuddy.com/